 Kelly Coppola, ExxonMobil

 Public and private financial stakeholders play a pivotal role in advancing the next generation of low-carbon technologies, providing the early-stage capital needed to move innovative solutions from concept to commercialization.
-This panel will examine what investors are prioritizing when evaluating low-carbon tech projects and exploring how risk, scalability, and market signals shape investment decisions from both private sector and government perspectives.
+This panel will examine what investors are prioritizing when evaluating low-carbon tech projects and exploring how risk, scalability, and market signals shape private sector investment decisions.
 Panelists will also examine the critical connection between public policy and private capital, and how the revolving door of regulation affects investor confidence and the long-term viability of low-carbon projects.

 With corporations working to meet their decarbonization goals, carbon markets have emerged as a critical tool for reducing greenhouse gas emissions and incentivizing the development of innovative solutions like carbon dioxide removal (CDR) across industries.
 This panel will explore the multifaceted landscape of carbon markets, examining their potential to support the deployment of high-quality emissions reduction projects in the US, as well as how they tie into international rulebooks like Article 6 and the Science Based Targets initiative (SBTi).